aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

  * **NOTE**: You can click the refresh button in the dashboard, if your cluster status not changed.

 ## TASK 4.
-Confiugure ElasticBeanstalk.
+Confiugure ElasticBeanstalk

 We will now deploy the CloudAlbum application using ElasticBeanstalk.
 Our application will be  integrated EFS, Elasticache, RDS, ALB, and AutoScalingGroup via ElasticBeanstalk.